 - bleeding in the belly

-- pus collecting in the abdomen (this may require drainage)
+- pus collecting in the abdomen, also known as an intra-abdominal abscess (which may require drainage)

 - intestine pushing through the incision into your belly (incisional hernia)